-While a fire has just ravaged a data centre of one of the main French hosting companies, the news reminds us once again that the choice to put one's data in the cloud is never an absolute guarantee of protection.
+While a fire has just ravaged a data center of one of the main French hosting companies, the news reminds us once again that the choice to put one's data in the cloud is never an absolute guarantee of protection.

 3.6 million websites are down, more than 460,000 domain names are inaccessible - and millions of e-mail boxes are unusable.
-These are the direct consequences of the fire that destroyed a few days ago a data centre located in eastern France.
+These are the direct consequences of the fire that destroyed a few days ago a data center located in eastern France.
 The cause of the fire was probably an accidental outbreak of fire on electrical equipment.

 For some customers, however, the consequences are much more serious than a domain name being inaccessible for a few hours or days.
 Indeed, for those who would not have subscribed to a backup option and whose data was hosted on the servers that went up in smoke, these data are permanently lost.
 Today, these customers can only cry over their losses and for some, their entire business is seriously threatened.

 “My data is in the cloud, nothing can happen to it.”
 This is essentially what many people tend to believe.
 We readily associate the cloud with the notion that it is virtual, and therefore indestructible.
 But this ignores the fact that even if data is accessed via the cloud, it is still hosted on physical servers - even when using virtual machines, which are nothing more than parts of shared physical servers.

 When a server fails or is destroyed, the notion of the virtual suddenly becomes physical and tangible again.
 The cloud is not virtual; it can definitely fail, and the whole company can be at risk.

 The fire that occurred a few days ago is no exception.
 And it is not the only type of incident that can affect a data center.
 Floods or cyber incidents are two other examples of threats that can have the same dramatic consequences for business data and operations.